Background pattern

 • Decreased or increased appetite.

-• Anxiety, agitation, abnormal dreams, difficulty falling asleep, feeling drowsy, dizziness, yawning, tremors, skin itching.
+• Anxiety, agitation, abnormal dreams, difficulty falling asleep, feeling sleepy, dizziness, yawning, tremors, itching of the skin.

 • Diarrhea, constipation, vomiting, dry mouth.